-(I think they would also make a fun Christmas gift for a baker!)
+(I think these mini loaf tins would also make a fun Christmas gift for a baker!)

 They make the cutest little loaves!
-And work perfect to make a cute little neighbor gift.
+And work perfectly to make a cute little neighbor gift.

 The other option is to get these cardboard mini loaf containers from West Elm.
 You can bake the bread right into them and then it’s ready to give: